 Hornets are passive creatures when away from their nests, but they have a reputation for being aggressive towards humans.
 The fact of the matter is that hornets are only aggressive when disturbed or feel like their colony is being threatened.
-For this reason, it’s best practice to hire an exterminator to properly perform hornet nest removal around your Midland home.
+For this reason, it’s best practice to hire a local Midland pest control exterminator to properly perform hornet nest removal around your Midland home.
 At Fox, we want to help you get rid of hornets so you can feel safe and comfortable in your own yard.

 You might already know for sure that you have a hornet problem.
 But here are a couple of the most common signs of a hornet infestation in Midland.

 You might see one flying around the house, yard, or garden.

 These are always physical nests built above the ground, usually in trees or on soffits.
 They can range in size from a golf ball to a basketball.
 Leave hornet nest removal in Midland to the professionals!

 Some types of wasps make nests underground, underneath house siding, or in gutters.
 You’ll know you have hornets (or another type of wasps) if you see them flying in and out of specific places in or around your home.